znagler/find_cars/README.md

 I also had issues getting the heatmap to illuminate cars enough before I added 3 full window sizes and 60% overlap.
 I didn't realize it was needed at first, because I was easily seeing some rectangles around the cars in the images with just one window size, but by the time I reached the video, a ton of inaccuracies and noise showed up.
 In particular, when the road changed color, the bounding box completely disappeared around the car.
 After making the change, the box gets a bit smaller at that point, but doesn't disappear– a clear improvement.

-This pipeline and model could fail without very high quality, diverse training data.
-Vehicles come in so many shapes and sizes, and new car models are constantly coming out.
+This pipeline and model could fail without high quality, diverse training data.
+Vehicles come in many shapes and sizes, and new car models are constantly coming out.
 It may not detect abnormal-looking vehicles, or vehicles strangely lit up, since gradients and colors are relied on heavily.
 It could also probably be fooled by images of cars, since it's relying on a visible light camera.
 Better vehicle detection would combine RADAR or LIDAR.